atomicdata-dev/atomic-server/CONTRIBUTE.md

-# Guide for Atomic Data Rust contributors
+# Guide for Atomic-Server contributors

 First things first: I'm glad you're reading this!
 Join our [Discord](https://discord.gg/a72Rv2P) to chat with other people in the Atomic Data community.